hessius/HFNOsplitter/Documentation/en/01 Overview - Introduction.md

 HFNO systems are well suited for split airflow, substantially more so than invasive ventilators, CPAP, or BiPAP.
 This is due to the open nature of the system, which causes patient factors, such as airway resistance to have minimal impact on the air flow.
 The unidirectionality of the air flow means that no air is shared between patients, even without added filtration.
 Even so, it is the authors' suggestion that the only patients eligible for treatment with Split HFNO (Hereon "**SHFNO**") are patients suffering from the same disease, such as COVID-19, which also means that potential cross-bcontamination across patients is less significant.
 We further recommend against using SHFNO for patients with _confirmed_ secondary bacterial infections as well as for carriers of drug-resistant bacteria.

-**While every health care provider utilising SHFNO will need to ensure that they have medical instructions for use in place, these guidelines are provided as an example, which is subject to change and without any liability (_[see Legal Disclaimer](00%20About%20This%20Documentation.md)_).
+**While every health care provider utilising SHFNO will need to ensure that they have medical instructions for use in place, these guidelines are provided as an example, which is subject to change and without any liability (_[see Legal Disclaimer](00%20about%20this%20documentation.html)_).
 These examples are based on the medical instructions for use from Västmanland Hospital Västerås, in Sweden where the project originated.**

 In the limited clinical experience of the authors, COVID-19 patients treated under the recommendations above are invariably using HFNO titrated to very similar flows and FiO2.
-For suggestions on how to start treatment with HFNO / SHFNO please see the provided on [**Setup and Treatment**](04%20Setup%20and%20Treatment.md) (as [pdf](https://gitprint.com/hessius/HFNOsplitter/Documentation/en/04%20Setup%20and%20Treatment.md)).
+For suggestions on how to start treatment with HFNO / SHFNO please see the provided on [**Setup and Treatment**](04%20setup%20and%20treatment.html).

 ### To enable SHFNO we provide 3D models of